-The economic impact of the 1973 oil crisis and growing unemployment provoked a backlash against these new arrivals.
-Populist opinion regarded them as taking the jobs of New Zealanders.
+The economic impact of the 1973 oil crisis and growing unemployment provoked a backlash against these recent arrivals.
+Populist opinion saw them as taking the jobs of New Zealanders.
 Pacific Islanders were blamed for the deterioration of inner-city suburbs, and for law and order problems.
 Under the 1972–75 Labour government, police and immigration officials sought to identify and deport those who had overstayed their work permits.
 Raids on the homes of alleged overstayers – usually at dawn, to catch people before they woke – began in 1974.

 In the 1975 general election campaign, a National Party cartoon depicted Pacific migrants as a threat to New Zealand.
-The new government continued to authorise random street checks and dawn raids to identify overstayers.
+The new National government continued to authorise random street checks and dawn raids to identify overstayers.
 Pacific migrants, including those who were New Zealand citizens, were described by politicians and the media as unwelcome.

-In 1982, the Privy Council ruled that a Western Samoan, Falema’i Lesa, who was being prosecuted for being an overstayer, was a natural-born British subject and therefore a New Zealand citizen.
+In 1982, the Privy Council in London ruled that a Western Samoan, Falema’i Lesa, who was being prosecuted for being an overstayer, was a natural-born British subject and therefore a New Zealand citizen.
 This meant that most of Western Samoa’s population qualified as New Zealand citizens.
 The response was the Citizenship (Western Samoa) Act 1982, which had the effect of overturning the ruling.
 The act confirmed negative attitudes towards Samoans.